About Alaska Geographic

 Since 1959, Alaska Geographic has been the nonprofit education partner of Alaska’s spectacular national parks, forests, and refuges; we support education programs and publications, and raise funding for youth programs, stewardship projects, and arts and education programs.
 Together with our public land partners, we are dedicated to sharing Alaska’s rich natural and cultural heritage.

-Our statewide stores are education gateways to Alaska’s parks, forests, and refuges.
-We offer books, trail guides, maps, and interpretive gifts.
+Our 30 stores in visitor centers across Alaska are education gateways to Alaska’s parks, forests, and refuges.
+We offer the best books, trail guides, maps, and unique local gifts to better understand and remember the awe-inspiring places you visit.
 Visit our online store for pre-trip planning and post trip memories.
-Revenue from our store sales is returned to the public lands to support vital educational outreach.
+Revenue from our store sales is returned to the public lands to support education programs, stewardship projects, and youth programs.

 To contact our retail store operations: 907-274-8440 or email@example.com.

 We are the Field Institute

 The Alaska Geographic Field Institute fosters deeper connections to Alaska’s wild places and inspires people to engage as stewards of their public lands.
 In all of our educational programs we work in close partnership with public lands leaders, local experts, and cultural leaders.
 Visit the Field Institute main page to learn about our youth engagement programs, adult/teacher courses, custom educational services.
 Our primary partners in these field education endeavors are the National Park Service, the Chugach National Forest, and the U.S. Fish and Wildlife Service.

 To contact the Denali operation working at the Murie Science and Learning Center: 907-683-6432, or firstname.lastname@example.org.